frankcleary/data-science-bytes/content/sed-lowercase-inplace-tutorial.md

     $ git grep -lz "^Tags:"
     tag-example1.txt^@tag-example2.txt^@tag-example3.txt^@

-### Developing the command step 5: The complete command
+### Developing the command, Step 5: The complete command

 We can use the `xargs` tool to tell `sed` to act on the list of files we found in step 4.